Compare Car Insurance Quotes in Real-Time and Save.

 What Is an OSAP?

-The Ontario Student Assistance Program (OSAP) is a government financial aid program that helps eligible Ontario residents pay for post-secondary education.
-It offers funding through a mix of grants, which do not need to be repaid, and loans that students must pay back after completing their studies.
-This assistance is meant to help cover various educational expenses, including tuition, books, supplies, and living costs.
+The Ontario Student Assistance Program (OSAP) is a government financial aid initiative designed to help eligible Ontario residents access post-secondary education.
+It provides funding through two main channels: grants, which are funds that do not need to be repaid, and loans, which must be paid back with interest.
+A single application assesses a student's eligibility for both forms of aid to help cover expenses such as tuition, books, and living costs.

 An icon of a lightbulb